charleywright/School/Computer Science.md

 The code runs, no errors are thrown but it does not work as intended.
 This is commonly due to a subtract instead of add, < instead of >, OR instead of AND, etc

 #### Dry Tuns
+Reading code and following it manually with a

 #### Trace tables/tools